bpshparis/ma/README.md

 > and hit enter.

-> Then create an API key called apikey0
+> Then create an API key called apikey0 and save it in apikey0 file in current directory

 	ic iam api-key-create apikey0 -d 'apikey0' --file apikey0

-> Now login with your API key
+> Now login with your API key stored in apikey0 file in current directory

 	ic login target --apikey @apikey0

-> And target :de: endpoint
+> and target :de: endpoint

 	ic target --cf-api ${DE_ENDPOINT} -o $ORG -s $SPACE